HIV and AIDS

-PrEP is a new way of using anti-retroviral drugs (ARVs) – usually used for treating people with newly diagnosed HIV – to stop those at the very highest risk from contracting the virus.
+PrEP is a method of using anti-retroviral drugs (ARVs) – usually used for treating people with HIV – to stop those at the very highest risk from contracting the virus.

 Evidence of effectiveness is strongest for men who have sex without a condom with multiple male partners.

-For further information on PrEP, including its effectiveness and availability and potential side-effects, please see our PrEP page and HIV FAQs.
+For further information on PrEP, including its effectiveness, availability and potential side-effects, please see our PrEP page and HIV FAQs.

 A dental dam is a small sheet of latex that works as a barrier between the mouth and the vagina or anus to reduce the risk of STIs during oral sex.